Energinet-DataHub/ARCHIVED-geh-post-office/docs/cosmos-drawer-implementation.md

 A Peek request is made by an actor, asking for data from a specific domain.
 The first step is to look in the catalog for all entries for this recipient and domain.
 This is done by constructing the composite partition key Actor-Domain and doing a lookup using the key.
 If no catalog entry is found, then no new unacknowledged data is available.
 Otherwise, of all the found catalog entries, the one with the smallest sequence number points to the drawer with the next event.
 The cabinet key from this catalog entry is used to find the cabinet and all its drawers.

 Once the drawers have been found, they are ordered by sequence number, skipping drawers without unacknowledged events.
-The events for up to 6 next drawers - the maximum number of events bundable - are then fetched in parallel.
+The events for up to 6 next drawers - the maximum number of events bundeable - are then fetched in parallel.
 A cabinet reader is created from these fetched drawers and their events.
 The reader facilitates iteration through these events, while simultaneously tracking the position in each drawer.

 This reader is then returned to the domain layer, which will iterate through the events based on domain-specific logic.
 The events chosen in the domain are grouped together in a bundle.
 The bundle, as well as the changed position inside the drawer, is then persisted to CosmosDB.